mwaugh0328/JME-Migration-Costs-2020/README.txt

 Link to published version:https://www.sciencedirect.com/science/article/abs/pii/S0304393220300428

-Dependencies: The code relies on the following packages in Stata:

-* estout
-* outreg2
-* geodist

 The directory is organized as follows:
 * Code: contains all code for replicating the project
 	* Replication_SetUp.do: Defines all filepath globals.
 Run this first.
 	* Build: Contains scripts for cleaning data for analysis